 The proclamation “He is risen” is too early to be legendary material.

 History reveals that legends develop and grow after the eye witnesses have died.
-Yet, even skeptics acknowledge Paul wrote 1 Corinthians between 55-57 A.D, less than 25 years after Jesus’ death.
-Yet, in 1 Corinthians 15:5-8 not only does Paul proclaim Christ risen, but he essentially invited skeptics to ask the eye witnesses for themselves.
+The proclamation that Christ is risen, is far too early to be legend.
+For example, even skeptics acknowledge Paul wrote 1 Corinthians between 55-57 A.D, less than 25 years after Jesus’ death.
+Yet, in 1 Corinthians 15:5-8 not only did Paul proclaim Christ risen, but he essentially invited skeptics to ask the eye witnesses for themselves.

 Similarly, Acts was probably written during the 60’s A.D.
-It records the resurrection being proclaimed on Pentecost within 50 days of Jesus’ death creating a significant event within Jerusalem.
-To deny such early preaching becomes untenable for several reasons.
-The church’s early growth within Judaism becomes unexplainable.
-Also, if Acts had fabricated such stories, opponents would have exposed it.
+It records the resurrection’s proclamation on Pentecost within 50 days of Jesus’ death creating a significant and memorial impact within Jerusalem.
+To deny such early preaching occurred is untenable for several reasons.
+Nothing short of proclaiming the resurrection can account for that early growth of Christianity within Judaism.
+Furthermore, if Acts had fabricated stories of Christ being publicly proclaimed as risen, opponents would have exposed it.

 Women(!) found the tomb empty.

 In first century Jewish culture, women were not considered credible witnesses in court.
-If someone wanted to fabricate a story that appeared credible, women would not be the prime witnesses.
-The only reason to include such an embarrassing detail is this is what actually happened.
+If someone wished to fabricate a story that appeared credible, women would not be the prime witnesses.
+The only reason to include such an embarrassing detail in that culture is this is what actually happened.

 The disciples’ transformation.

-Something must account for the disciples transforming from fearful and cowardly retreat to fearlessness within 50 days.
+Something must account for the disciples transforming from fearful and cowardly retreat at Passover to fearlessness within 50 days.
 Nothing short of Jesus’ resurrection accounts for such a transformation.

 No one produced a body when it was to their advantage.

 The Roman guards whose lives were in jeopardy because of the missing body could not produce Jesus’ body.
 Jewish leaders who wished to discredit Christianity could not produce a body.
 The early persecuted Christians within that inner circle at Jerusalem did not produce a body to prove the resurrection was a hoax in order to save themselves or those they loved.
-Rather, they were willing to insist he is risen and suffer the ensuing consequences.
+Rather, Jesus’ disciples insisted he was risen and willingly suffered the ensuing consequences.

 Prior to Jesus’ birth, the resurrection had been foretold.